vineetjoshi253/TicTacToe-MiniMax/README.md

 <img align="center" width="600" height="400" src="http://i1079.photobucket.com/albums/w508/vineetjoshi253/5_zps9cwajtnw.png">

-The single player mode is made unbeatable by the use of MiniMax Algorithm.
+The single player mode uses MiniMax algorithm to make the computer unbeatable.
+Even if the player plays the most optimal move everytime, the end result would be atmost a draw.